exploretariq/ebi-persons-api/readme.md

 ## 2. Accessing/Testing the API

-[Postman](https://www.postman.com/downloads/) can be used for testing the persons-api application extensively.
+[Postman](https://www.postman.com/downloads/) can be used for accessing/testing the persons-api application.
 Import the postman [collection](https://www.getpostman.com/collections/0bbb6cce4df1fa5f4787).
 Create 2 environments in the postman(local and heroku) and define the variable **EBI_PERSONS_API** as **localhost:8080** for local env and as **https://ebi-persons-api.herokuapp.com** for heroku environment.

 Once the setup is done.
 Please read the API documentation of persons [here](https://ebi-persons-api.herokuapp.com/ebi/swagger-ui/#/person-controller).

 Since the entire application is **secured with JWT token**, you will not be able to invoke person endpoints from the postman.
-Please follow the steps below for extensive testing.
+Please follow the steps below for accessing the API.

 1. Invoke **Signup User** endpoint from the collection.
 This will create a registered user in the system.
 ```sh